NashIvan-cmd/masteringGit/readme.md

+## Welcome to Git!

+-This is coming from dev-nash

 -git init -> Initialize the project with local git -git status -> Track the changes made
 -git add . or git add <filename> -> Pushes the changes into local repo